-This is the book I have recently gone through and it is highly suitable for learners who wish to learn some new skill.
+I have recently gone through this book, and it is suitable for learners who wish to learn some new skill.

 I’m willing to wager there’s something in the back of your mind you’ve always wanted to learn how to do.
 Maybe you want to learn how to speak a new language.

 Maybe you want to draw or paint.skills you like

 - Maybe you’ve always wanted to be able to fly an air plane, execute a spinning karate kick, or scuba dive.